 Bubba Kush Delta 8 THC Flower - Bubba Kush D8

 Bubba Kush CBD is a popular strain well-known in the industry.
 Cultivated in America since the 1990s, the Kush strain originally hails from Afghanistan in the Hindu Kush mountains.
 Like its genetic forefather OG Kush, Bubba Kush CBD creates a deeply relaxed state.
-This CBD bud is excellent for those who need help sleeping or relief from body pain.

 The pungent smell of this strain is classic for a Kush.
 The scent of this Delta 8 THC flower is piney, resinous, and potent.
 When smoked, the taste is hashy and spicey, with chocolate and coffee notes upon the exhale.

 Bubba Kush has a unique, bulky bud structure with deep green and purple colors.
 Orange hairs are peppered throughout with an ample presence of trichomes.
 The multitude of trichomes produces sticky, potent CBD buds.

 All of our CBD flowers are cultivated using organic farming practices.
 We value creating products that are good for the earth and good for your body.
 The CBD hemp plants are grown in an indoor or light-assisted greenhouse where they are carefully monitored to ensure the most beneficial growing conditions.
 Upon harvest, the buds are slowly cured for 12-14 days before being carefully hand-trimmed.

 100% Solvent-Free Production Methods